ViralTexts/gtr-clusters/clusters/18410703-sn85054702-AdvantageOfTakingANewspaper.md

 <table style="width: 100%;"><tr><td style="width: 50%">

-feet broad at the hips It is called the * Kentuckian,” and the

-owners of the ** Missourian’ have concluded to give up their

-small skeleton as a bad yo)

 The following (altered to suit our own views) exhibits the genius
 and talent of a true poet, of one who ts destined to render him-